 Home to one of the world’s top universities, Cambridge is one of Britain’s top tourist destinations.
 Located along the banks of the River Cam, this historic city is well worth a visit with something for everyone to see and do.
 Cambridge offers a wealth of museums and art galleries, boasting the highest concentration of internationally renowned collections outside of London.
 The University offers eight different museums, including the famous Fitzwilliam Museum of art and antiquities whilst the Imperial War Museum and the Cambridge University Botanical Gardens are all well worth visiting.

 Take a stroll through Cambridge’s quaint cobbled streets and discover hidden cafes and shops or marvel at the stunning architecture of the University colleges.
 During warmer months, enjoy punting along the River Cam or take in a show at one of the many theatres.
-Quintessentially British, Cambridge is the perfect location for afternoon tea, and venues such as the beautiful Quy Mill Hotel, the Hotel Felix and the Doubletree Hilton hotel offer a superb afternoon tea filled with the finest of sweet and savoury treats.
+Quintessentially British, afternoon tea in Cambridge is a great idea and venues such as the beautiful Quy Mill Hotel, the Hotel Felix and the Doubletree Hilton hotel offer a superb afternoon tea filled with the finest of sweet and savoury treats.

 Find Cambridge afternoon tea venues on the map below.
 Click on any icon to view details.

 Although settlement remains can be found dating back 3,500 years, it was only in 1951 that Cambridge received city status.